Preventing Early Academic Collapse in Medical Students

-- Large fluctuations in exam performance
+- Early variability in exam performance across otherwise strong students

-- Inefficient study strategies under time pressure
+- Inefficient study patterns under time pressure

 Why Pre-Matriculation Timing Matters